 Those that struggle with porn/sexual sin are clinically being diagnosed with an addiction.
 It is a disease caused by sin, but if it is caught at the point of addiction, it needs to be handled as an addiction while it is being defined as a sin.
 Otherwise, we are just “shooting the wounded” and with no path for them to be restored.
 (Healing the Wounds of Sexual Addiction, Mark Laaser).

 Many women simply view this as adultery.
 Many men justify porn and masturbation as a private way of dealing with the sexual stress in their marriage, but it is cutting out the God-created “carrot” for you to pursue your wife the right way.
 A husband is 3x more likely to be caught than to confess.
 In one study, 70% of wives affected shared most of the criteria of a diagnosis of post-traumatic stress disorder.
-Pornography feeds the objectification of women.
+This is an incredible barrier to trust in the marriage which takes a lot of work to reestablish.
+Pornography also feeds the objectification of women.
 It can kill a husband’s desire for his own wife as his mind pursues something unrealistic and fake.
 They can lose the ability to be stimulated at all by their wives.

 Pornography promotes a mental switch in men’s minds which all women become a catalyst for their issue.
 Voyeurism, a mental side effect of pornography, is when a man observes an unsuspecting female in public and cannot help but undress her in his mind (Dr. Gary Brooks).
 Women in today’s culture don’t realize that their obsession with showing their bodies off actually makes them a constant target of lust with a high percentage of the men they pass every day.
 The pool and the beach can be a huge trap for these men.
 A man in East Cobb could put up all the defenses possible on his electronic devices and still struggle with immorality because of the abundance of attractive women dressed to impress people with their body on the sidewalks and in the grocery stores around town.
 It also desensitizes us to other types of sexual immorality in our culture (Romans 1:24-27).
 It redefines what is natural and unnatural outside of God’s Word just like Paul warns.
 If you want a really sober look at what pornography can create, watch this video interview by Dr. James Dobson as he questions Ted Bundy on death row.
 It is astounding that this was filmed in 1989.